 The Worst Of The Buffets

-A couple of months ago I wrote a piece entitled “The best of the buffets.”
+November 17th, 2009A couple of months ago I wrote a piece entitled “The best of the buffets.”
 It was primarily a response to my students who love Tyler’s buffet restaurants and couldn’t conceive of why I generally dislike them.
 In the interest of full discloser I made a list of the establishments I actually liked and why.
 Well, forgive the hubris but I thought it might be fun to make a short list of the buffets I personally consider some of the worst in town.
 The following are in descending order.

 China King

-But it didn’t last.
+When China King first opened it was trumpeted as the best Chinese buffet in the city of Tyler.
+As buffets go it may have been… But it didn’t last.
 China King has the largest selection of food, but the quality is poor to say the least.
 The dishes tend to sit far too long under the lamps and still manage to taste dry and lukewarm.

 I must confess however, that my dislike of China King isn’t only about the food.
 It’s also the lack of atmosphere.
 (I realize this may reflect an unrealistic expectation for a buffet).
 The store seems run down and sloppy.
 The staff is more concerned with moving customers in and out quickly in order to make room for the next herd.
 Strangely, the straw that broke the camel’s back for me came when I visited the men’s room shortly before eating.
 While there I was treated to an obscene series of messages carved into the stall door.
 Now, I understand that this has little to do with the food the restaurant serves, but I don’t enjoy feeling like I’m eating at the local truck stop.
 When taking in the whole package, that visit to the mis-named “King” had the effect of making me feel vaguely cheap and ashamed.
 My conscience was inexplicably heavy.
 I decided then and there, to set my sights on more seemly establishments.
-The next time someone suggests having lunch at a Chinese buffet, don’t be degraded, try to steer them toward Chine CafĂ©.
+The next time someone suggests having lunch at a Chinese buffet, don’t be degraded, try to steer them toward Chine Café.
 It’s a far better restaurant on every level.

 Cici’s Pizza